Commerce Exam > Commerce Notes > Business Studies (BST) Class 11 > Short Notes & Important Questions - Forms of Business Organisation

 5. Limited scope for expansion:- Due to limited capital and managerial skills, it cannot expand to a large scale.

-*Where goods are unstandardised like artistic jewellery.
+- goods are unstandardised like artistic jewellery.

-It is owned by the members of undivided joint Hindu family and managed by the eldest member of the family known as KARTA.
+It is owned by the members of an undivided joint Hindu family and managed by the eldest member of the family known as KARTA.
 It is governed by the provisions of Hindu law.
 The basis of membership is birth in a particular family.

-1. Formation- For a Joint Hindu Family business, there should be atleast two members in the family and some ancestral property to be inherited by them.
+1. Formation- For a Joint Hindu Family business, there should be at least two members in the family and some ancestral property to be inherited by them.

 2. Membership- Membership is by virtue of birth in the family.

-5. Continuity- The business is not affected by death or incapacity of Karta as in such cases the next senior male member becomes the Karta.
+5. Continuity- The business is not affected by the death or incapacity of Karta as in such cases the next senior male member becomes the Karta.

-2. Continued business existence- The death, Lunacy of Karta will not affect the business as next eldest member will then take up the position.
+2. Continued business existence- The death, Lunacy of Karta will not affect the business as the next eldest member will then take up the position.

 3. Limited liability- The liability of all members except Karta is limited.
 It gives them a relief.